 If you have an application deadline or an event date, make sure to include it to drive urgency.

 Finally, if you’re asking the student to apply to a job at your company, make sure you post that job on Handshake and direct them there.
 For additional details, refer to How to Post a Job.

 That way, you can track how many applicants you sourced from particular campaigns to test and improve future versions.
 Also, if the job is in Handshake, students can favorite it for reference!

 4. Bring your brand to life.

 Have an awesome Handshake Branding Page?
 Or a sweet marketing video you show all candidates?
-Finish the message off by giving the student a little bit more information about what it’s like to work at your Company.
-Not only does it help you tell your full brand story but it also helps guide students to do their homework before submitting an application.
+Finish the message off by giving the student a little bit more information about what it’s like to work at your company.
+This not only helps you tell your brand story, but it also helps guide students to do their research before submitting an application.

 Check out How to write a recruiting message to students (plus 7 templates).